drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ## Analysis Goals

-- **Leveraging Feature Importance for Public Awareness on Key Factors to Combat Obesity** To create public awareness and highlight the key factors influencing obesity, we will use feature importance analysis.
+- **Leveraging Feature Importance for Public Awareness on Key Factors to Combat Obesity** To create public awareness and highlight the key factors influencing obesity, we use feature importance analysis.

-- **Analyzing the Impact of Family History and Habits** This dataset includes features such as family history of being overweight and consumption patterns, which will be analyzed to study their impact on obesity levels.
+- **Analyzing the Impact of Family History and Habits** This dataset includes features such as family history of being overweight and consumption patterns, which we analyze here to determine their impact on obesity levels.

-- **Predicting user engagement with technological devices** Determine how technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age groups.
+- **Predicting user engagement with technological devices** Analyze how technology usage (e.g. smartphone, TV, videogames, computers and other digital tools) correlates with obesity across various age groups.

 ## Libraries and Frameworks

 This project will be performed using Python.
 For the library list please see the 'requirements.txt' file.

-## Methodology

 ## Dataset Information
 This dataset is **synthetic**, and all classes are balanced, so class imbalance is not an issue. **77% of the data** was generated synthetically using the **Weka tool** and the **SMOTE filter**, while **23% of the data** was collected directly from users through a web platform.